VALDE021/Prediction-of-Product-Sales/README.md

 ## Recommendations:

-Overall my Random Forest Model came high in $R^2$ after it was tuned allowing us to see what could be forecasted, however .5 is still low, and getting it to close to the 100% mark is going to take some more tuning to see what method can overall work for the company.
+Overall my Random Forest Model came high in $R^2$ after it was tuned allowing us to see what could be forecasted, however .5 is still low, and getting it close to the 100% is going to take some more tuning to see what method can overall work for forecasting.

-## Limitations & Next Steps

-The next steps are to continue working on the buisness issues and improve the predictions for better results for the business.

 ### We have revisited our models to predict Supermarket Sales.
-* In doing this I used to models Linear Regression to look at the top 3 coefficients using a Linear Regression model
+* In doing this I used 2 models Linear Regression to look at the top 3 coefficients using a Linear Regression model
 > * The top 3 most impactful features:
 >> 1. Outlet_Identifier_OUT010
 >> 2. Outlet_Identifier_OUT013